 The Climate Program leads City efforts to address the challenges of climate change for Austin.

-- Effective strategies for resilience in the face of climate-related threats.
+- Creating strategies to increase resilience to climate-related threats.

 It’s going to take more than City action to protect and preserve what’s best about Austin.
 Everyone has to do their part to cut carbon.

 Be part of the bigger picture!

 Watch the video to learn more about the goals of the Climate Equity Plan and ways that you can get involved.

 Net-Zero Heroes are individuals around Austin who are doing simple things that collectively make a big difference.
 Every Net-Zero Hero is helping to advance the goals of the Office of Sustainability in their own way.
 Meet the heroes through our Net-Zero Hero archive.